 Frequent urination is a common early pregnancy symptom, but it reappears later in the pregnancy as the uterus and baby grow and pressure your bladder.
-Read on to find out what causes frequent urination during pregnancy and get some tips to help you manage it.
+Read on to find out what causes frequent urination in pregnancy and get some tips to help you manage it.

+Frequent urination in pregnancy is caused due to an increased amount of blood in the body.
+The kidneys need to produce extra fluids that end up in your bladder to process this blood flow.
 It may ease up for a while at the onset of the second trimester; however, as your growing baby starts giving pressure on your bladder, you will start feeling more urge to go for a pee.

 Tips for Managing Frequent Urination During Pregnancy